-United Pest Solutions provides long term rodent exclusion in Seattle WA.Rodents, particularly rats, are smarter than you may think they are.
+United Pest Solutions provides long term rodent exclusion in Bellevue WA.Rodents, particularly rats, are smarter than you may think they are.
 You can eliminate every rodent in your house, but if a few members of the colony are out exploring during the trapping process, they will find their way home.
 These are the first steps toward a brand new infestation, and exclusion is one of the best methods of preventing it.

 What Is Exclusion?